pymc-devs/pytensor/doc/tutorial/adding.rst

 .. note:

-  A *Variable* is the main data structure you work with when using Pytensor.
+  A *Variable* is the main data structure you work with when using PyTensor.
 The symbolic inputs that you operate on are *Variables* and what you get from applying various operations to these inputs are also *Variables*.
 For example, when I type